Game and Tournament Rules

 • THIS IS A FAMILY EVENT AND CHILDREN WILL BE IN ATTENDANCE.
 Please curtail any use of profanity and be a SHINING MODEL OF GOOD BEHAVIOR.

-• Sportsmanship includes treating all players fairly and with respect.
+• There is nothing wrong with competition, but PLEASE display your BEST SPORTSMANSHIP at all times, whether playing or observing.
+Sportsmanship includes treating all players fairly and with respect.
 This includes how the fielding team responds to weaker or injured players on the offensive team.
+Taunting, jeering, singling out other players for jokes, verbal abuse or harassment, or otherwise acting annoying, disruptive or disrespectful toward others will not be tolerated.

 Back to top